Classification of unitary operators by local generatability: Introduction

 \section{Introduction}

 Gapped topological phases have been extensively studied, especially since the discovery of topological insulators, both because of the fundamental interest of finding phases that depart from the standard Landau paradigm and because of their potential for applications such as spintronics and quantum computing~\cite{HasanColloquium2010}.
 Defining characteristics of gapped topological phases include robustness to disorder, quantized transport signatures, and protected gapless surface states that cannot be realized in the bulk.
-The classification of these phases proceeds by identifying homotopy-equivalent Hamiltonians (where the homotopy must preserve the gap and any symmetries present), leading in the non-interacting case to the periodic table of topological insulators and superconductors in the ten Altland-Zirnbauer (AZ) symmetry classes~\cite{ChiuClassification2016}.
+The classification of these phases proceeds by identifying homotopy equivalent (HE) Hamiltonians, where the homotopy must preserve the gap and any symmetries present.
+In the noninteracting case, the classification is given by the periodic table of topological insulators and superconductors in the ten Altland-Zirnbauer (AZ) symmetry classes~\cite{ChiuClassification2016}, which can be obtained by algebraic K-theory (or other methods).
+In the case of interacting topological phases protected by symmetry, group cohomology plays a key role in the classification~\cite{ChenLocal2010}.

-A more recent focus has been the exploration of new topological phases that become possible in nonequilibrium settings, especially in the paradigmatic case of a time-periodic Hamiltonian (Floquet) \cite{HarperTopology2020}.
+A more recent focus has been the exploration of topological phases that become possible in nonequilibrium settings, especially in the paradigmatic case of a time-periodic Hamiltonian (Floquet) \cite{HarperTopology2020}.
 Here the more natural object of study is not the Hamiltonian itself, but rather the unitary operator that implements time evolution.
 Distinct Floquet topological phases correspond to homotopy-inequivalent unitary evolutions through the driving period, and are also related to the time evolution unitary for a full period (the Floquet operator) restricted to the edge.
 Floquet topological phases have been realized experimentally in various platforms, such as ultracold matter~\cite{EckardtColloquium2017, JotzuExperimental2014} and photonic and acoustic systems~\cite{EsmannTopological2018,YangTopological2015,OzawaTopological2019}.